 Ask yourself whether your professional experience or monetary values is more important?
 Are you willing to dedicate 100% of your effort for both jobs?

 Read more: A day in the life of TRG interns

 Nevertheless, when you come across an amazing opportunity, it is better to think it through and not turn it down immediately just because it is an unpaid gig.
 You can consider cutting some unnecessary costs if you are planning to go with an unpaid internship.

 Don't rush to make a decision.
 There are many other factors that you need to take into consideration besides the position, such as the company culture, its employees, the possibility you would gain a job at the company in the future, etc.

-Both part-time jobs and internships are useful in helping you to build your professional network.
+Let's end the debate between "internship vs part time job."
+Both are useful in helping you to build your professional network.
 But with internships, your network will be more aligned with your future career growth.

 The application process for part-time jobs can be less competitive and demanding compares to internships.
 More often, you have to apply for an internship fairly early; and while you can return to the same part-time job whenever you have free time, the same may not apply with internships.

 If internships are what you plan to pursue, you can start by contacting your inner circle who works in the field that you are interested in a possible internship opportunity.
 Or you can seek help from your school if they offer similar programs.

 If the part-time job is related to your field of interest, or the project will be working on will teach you a lot, then apply for it would make sense.
 Having said that, if you do not plan to stay with the employer long-term, seeking an internship elsewhere may be a better option.

 Your social profiles are also important.
 TRG recommends you to build a professional profile, such as LinkedIn account, where recruiters tend to navigate towards to look for suitable candidates.
 With LinkedIn, you can showcase your skills, experience as well as educational background to potential employers and keep your professional profile separated from your social one.